nandan29/ProjectDokerization--CICD/README.md

 # ProjectDokerization--CICD
-Containerising the hello world app and setting up CICD pipeline
+Containerising the hello world app , setting up CICD pipeline and deploying the docker image on HEROKU